Skip to content

 Step 6: Visualise predictions

-As a final step of the workflow, we would like to visualize our predictions.
-We will use two visualization blocks: Bounding Box Visualization and Label Visualization chained together.
-At first, add Bounding Box Visualization referring to $inputs.image for the Image property (that's the image sent as your input to workflow), the second step (Label Visualization) however, should point to the output of Bounding Box Visualization step.
+As a final step of the workflow, we want to visualize our predictions.
+We'll use two visualization blocks: Bounding Box Visualization and Label Visualization chained together.
+First, add Bounding Box Visualization and refer to $inputs.image for the Image property (that's the image sent as input to the workflow).
+The second step (Label Visualization) should point to the output of the Bounding Box Visualization step.
 Both visualization steps should refer to predictions from the Detections Classes Replacement step.

 Add Visualisation